Domain Transformer: Predicting Samples of Unseen, Future Domains

-We apply a Cycle-GAN on the encoded samples from both domains to learn mappings $G^E$ and $F^E$ between encoded domains $EN_{S}(D_S)$ and $EN_{{T_0}}(D_{T_0})$.
-For the Cycle-GAN the loss is as in \cite{zhu17} (Equation (3)) but computed on encoded data $L(G^E,F^E,EN_{S}(D_S),EN_{{T_0}}(D_{T_0})$.
+The AEs remain fixed for all later steps.
+For Step (2) we apply a Cycle-GAN with a discriminator $DI$ on the encoded samples from both domains to learn mappings $G^E$ and $F^E$ between encoded domains $EN_{S}(D_S)$ and $EN_{{T_0}}(D_{T_0})$.
+The Cycle-GAN the loss $L$ is as in \cite{zhu17} but computed on encoded data: